Pedro María de Anaya: Later life

 Anaya continued in the post of Minister of War during the presidency of Mariano Arista and continued with President Ceballos for only three days, resigning out of disagreement with the course of events, as yet another coup was bringing Santa Anna back to power.
-The restored Santa Anna nonetheless made Anaya the postmaster, and it was at this post that Anaya would die on March 21, 1854, in consequence of a violent attack of pneumonia that killed him within hours.
+The restored Santa Anna nonetheless made Anaya the postmaster, and it was at this post that Anaya died on 21 March 1854, in consequence of a violent attack of pneumonia that killed him within hours.